 Unfortunately there is only rudimentary information about the concerts during these years.

-The live premiere of “ABBA” was abroad: all four were on vacation in Cyprus from April 5 to 16, 1970.
+The live premiere of “ABBA” was abroad: in 1970, from April 5 to 16, all four were on vacation in Cyprus.
 They had an advertisement deal for these holidays with the travel agency Fritidsresor and part of it was a concert for Swedish UN

-In late 1970 and in the spring of 1971 Agnetha, Frida, Benny and Björn toured with a cabaret show, Festfolket, accompanied by the dance band The Lolas.
+In late 1970 and in the spring of 1971 Agnetha, Frida, Benny and Björn toured with a cabaret show, Festfolk, accompanied by the dance band The Lolas.
 This show was about 45 minutes.
-‘Festfolket’ means ‘party people’.
-There also was a joke about this name because when written as ‘Fästfolket’ it means ’engaged couples’.
+‘Festfolk’ means ‘party people’.
+There also was a joke about this name because when written as ‘Fästfolk’ it means ’engaged couples’.
 Rehearsals for this show began in September 1970 at the hotel (?)
 Sankt Jörgen.

 Before the start of the tour they appeared on the radio show Våra favoriter (taped September 29, broadcast October 3) where they performed Frida’s Barnen sover, Agnetha’s Som ett eko and Björn & Benny’s Hej gamle man! from their upcoming solo album.
 On October 21 or 22 the TV programme Five Minutes Saloon was taped (broadcast December 13) with them performing on the songs Red Roses For A Blue Lady (chorus only) and California Here I Come.
 And on October 29-30 this was followed by the TV show I stället för Tarzan (broadcast October 31) possibly performing Hej gamle man!.

 They usually performed on or around the weekends.
 According to Frida the audience varied from 14 to about 400.
 Especially the Festfolk shows were pretty disappointing and are remembered by the ABBA members as a big desaster, with people ordering their meals and raising their glasses to each other during the show.